bradcater/spreadsheet/README.md

   * SHOWCLASSES (in case you want to see what class each *value* has been mapped to)
   * QUIT (or EXIT)

-For cell references, the cli also supports Excel-style addressing, such as A0 in place of (0,0).
+For cell references, the cli also supports Excel-style addressing, such as A0 in place of (0,0), and for ranges, A0:C0 in place of (0,0), (0,1), (0,2).

 You can save the current spreadsheet using `SAVE *filename*`.
 To load it later, use `LOAD *filename*`.